wkumari/draft-wkumari-dnsop-alt-tld/README.md

    2. The use of the string .ALT is intended to evoke the alt.* hierarchy in Usenet.

-Kumari & Sullivan       Expires September 4, 2015               [Page 5]

-Internet-Draft               Reserve ALT TLD                  March 2015

    3. We wanted the string to be short and easily used.

    4. A name underneath .arpa would consume at least five additional octets of the total 255 octets available in domain names, which could put pressure on applications that need long machine- generated names.

+Kumari & Sullivan       Expires November 19, 2015               [Page 5]

+Internet-Draft               Reserve ALT TLD                    May 2015

    5. We are suggesting that the string .ALT get special treatment in resolvers, and shim software.
 We are concerned that using